 The E-Myth Revisited by Michael Gerber

 The e-myth stands for entrepreneurial myth, which is a myth that many people have regarding starting a business.
-It centres on the myth that most people who start a small business are, in fact, entrepreneurs and that anyone familiar with the technical workings of a business can actually be successful at running that type of business.
-Unfortunately, neither of these myths is true, and Gerber explains why these assumptions are false and what you can do to increase the odds that your own business will succeed.
-This is an exceptional book that has been voted the number one business book by Inc.
+It centres on the myth that most people who start a small business are, in fact, entrepreneurs and that anyone familiar with the technical workings of a company can be successful at running that type of business.
+Unfortunately, neither of these myths is accurate, and Gerber explains why these assumptions are false and what you can do to increase the odds that your own business will succeed.
+This is an excellent book that has been voted the number one business book by Inc.

 Profit First by Michael Michalowicz